chrizx99/returnkeytest/README.md

 - Start the application:
   gradle bootRun

+Alternative method to Install and Run the Application is to open the project via IntelliJ IDEA downloadable via https://jetbrains.com/idea/download open the DemoApplication.kt and and run the Project

 Testing with Postman
 Import the Postman collection:
 a.
 Download the Postman collection from the project's postman-collection.json file.